John Barrasso: Health care

-Environment
+Environment and energy

-When asked in 2014 whether human activity contributes to climate change, Barrasso said, denying the existence of the scientific consensus on climate change, "The role human activity plays is not known."
-In 2021, he admitted, "We believe that mankind is certainly contributing to that".
-The consensus is that mankind is not just contributing, but that all of climate change is anthropogenic (caused by humans).
+When asked in 2014 whether human activity contributes to climate change, Barrasso denied the existence of the scientific consensus on climate change, saying that "the role human activity plays is not known."
+In 2021, he admitted, "We believe that mankind is certainly contributing" to climate change.

-As of October 2020, Barrasso has a 7% lifetime score on the National Environmental Scorecard of the League of Conservation Voters.
-He was a leading opponent of President Barack Obama's climate change policies.
+Barrasso was a leading opponent of President Barack Obama's climate change policies.

-Barrasso opposed the CIA's creation of its Center on Climate Change and National Security in 2009.
+Barrasso opposed the Central Intelligence Agency's creation of its Center on Climate Change and National Security in 2009.
 In 2011, he introduced a bill that would prevent the Environmental Protection Agency from limiting carbon dioxide emissions.

-Barrasso, Enzi and Senator Pat Roberts introduced a bill to remove tax credits for electric cars.
+Barrasso and Senators Mike Enzi and Pat Roberts introduced a bill to remove tax credits for electric cars.

-Barrasso co-authored and was one of 22 senators to sign a letter to President Donald Trump urging Trump to withdraw the United States from the Paris Agreement.
-According to OpenSecrets, Barrasso has received over $585,000 from the oil and gas industry since 2012.
-In 2018 alone he received over $690,000 in funding from oil and gas companies.
+According to OpenSecrets, as of 2017, Barrasso had received over $585,000 from the oil and gas industry since 2012.

 In 2019, Barrasso inaccurately claimed that "livestock will be banned" as a result of the Green New Deal, and said we needed to "say goodbye to dairy, to beef, to family farms, to ranches.
 American favorites like cheeseburgers and milkshake would become a thing of the past."

-In September 2020, Barrasso supported a measure to dramatically limit the use of hydrofluorocarbons, used in refrigerants and other applications that have contributed to global warming.
-Sixteen other Republican U.S. Senators joined him in voting for the bill.
-Joint efforts by U.S. manufacturers, environmentalists, and conservative organizations appear to have persuaded those lawmakers.
-"This agreement protects both American consumers and American businesses," Barrasso said.
-"We can have clean air without damaging our economy."
+In September 2020, Barrasso supported a measure to dramatically limit the use of hydrofluorocarbons used in refrigerants and other applications that have contributed to global warming.

-In November 2022, Barasso criticized China's "developing country advantage" in international climate agreements, arguing that China is given unfair privileges in climate agreements that do not reflect its economic growth.
+In November 2022, Barrasso criticized China's "developing country advantage" in international climate agreements, arguing that China is given unfair privileges in climate agreements that do not reflect its economic growth.

+In November 2024, after Trump nominated fracking magnate Chris Wright for Secretary of Energy, Barrasso described Wright as an "energy innovator".

+In July 2024, Barrasso and Joe Manchin introduced S. 4753, the Energy Permitting Reform Act of 2024, aiming to speed the permitting process for energy infrastructure and mineral development.
+The bill would affect both fossil fuel and electric power transmission projects.

 Criminal justice

-Barrasso opposed the FIRST STEP Act, legislation which sought to reform the federal prison system.
+Barrasso opposed the FIRST STEP Act, a bill that sought to reform the federal prison system.
 The bill passed 87–12 on December 18, 2018.